 The era of cyber warfare removes the clear distinction between criminal acts vs. nation wise offensive acts and a new line of thought should emerge.

 So what the future holds for us?

 - A big wave of cyber attacks coming from everywhere on the globe.
 The “good” results of this attack will surely provide a sign of hope for all the people in the world who felt inferior from a military perspective.
 The attackers always go to the weakest links, so we will see more enterprises being attacked like Sony in a more severe way.
 A long, complicated, stealthy war.

 - A big wave of security technologies which aim to solve these problems, coming from the private and government sector.
 Security startups and established players in a way “enjoy” these developments where the need for new solutions is uprising steeply.
-I know personally some startups in Israel which can take the current advantage attackers enjoy technologies such as polymorphic cyber defense.
+I know personally, some startups in Israel which can take the current advantage attackers enjoy technologies such as polymorphic cyber defense.
 I will elaborate on that in a future post since it deserves one on its own.

-- A long debate about who is responsible for what and what measures can be taken meanwhile – cutting down the internet across the globe won’t help anyone since there is today many ways to launch attacks from different geographic places, so location doesn’t matter anymore.
-It won’t be easy to create a solution which will be effective on the one hand and not limit the freedom to communicate on the other hand.
+- A long debate about who is responsible for what and what measures can be taken meanwhile – cutting down the internet across the globe won’t help anyone since there are today many ways to launch attacks from different geographic places, so location doesn’t matter anymore.
+It won’t be easy to create a solution that will be effective on the one hand and not limit the freedom to communicate on the other hand.

 Meanwhile, you can gaze a bit at the emerging battleground